 19. Please provide your job title and work e-mail address.
 Please do not add in any personal e-mail addresses here.

-Enter your answer

-20. Please could you review the information in Appendix 1 (opening hours) and Appendix 2 (service provision).
+Enter your answer 20.
+Please could you review the information in Appendix 1 (opening hours) and Appendix 2 (service provision).
 Are they accurate?

-○ Yes

-○ No

-21. Please provide details of amendments.
+Yes No 21.
+Please provide details of amendments.
 Please do not add any personal identifiable information in here.

-Enter your answer

 22. Do you have any further comments about the Knowsley draft Pharmaceutical Needs Assessment 2025-2028?
-Please do not add a personal identifiable information in here. any

-Enter your answer

-✓

-'oui Thank-you for taking the time to complete this survey and read the draft Knowsley PNA 2025-28 report. r feedback is appreciated and will be used to inform the final report which will be published on or before 1st October 2025.
+Please do not add any personal identifiable information in here.
+Enter your answer ✓ Thank-you for taking the time to complete this survey and read the draft Knowsley PNA 2025-28 report.
+Your feedback is appreciated and will be used to inform the final report which will be published on or before 1st October 2025.

-Important thing you can do next

 Save my response

-Submit another response